MarcelWaldvogel/vcard4-ts/README.md

   so you may want to apply `split(',')` to all `TYPE` values first.)
 - All others are single `string`s.

-### Non-RFC6350 properties and parameters
+### Non-RFC properties and parameters

-Any property or parameter whose type is not explicitely given in RFC6350, including those prefixed by `X-`, are not included at the same level as the rest of the properties.
-One reason is that
-[TypeScript does not really allow default types on object properties](https://basarat.gitbook.io/typescript/type-system/index-signatures#excluding-certain-properties-from-the-index-signature) and therefore,
+Any property or parameter whose type is not explicitely given in RFC6350 and the RFCs that extend it, including those prefixed by `X-`, are not included at the same level as the rest of the properties.
+One reason is that [TypeScript does not really allow default types on object properties](https://basarat.gitbook.io/typescript/type-system/index-signatures#excluding-certain-properties-from-the-index-signature) and therefore,
 [nested index signatures](https://basarat.gitbook.io/typescript/type-system/index-signatures#design-pattern-nested-index-signature)
 are recommended for this.

-Instead, non-RFC6350 properties and parameters are put into an `x` object property.
+Instead, non-RFC properties and parameters are put into an `x` object property.
 The actual value will be a plain, unprocessed `string`.
 If it has more structure, you need to extract it yourselves, e.g. using

 - `scan1DValue()`, which unescapes and splits at the specified `splitChar` (`,`,